bookofproofs/bookofproofs.github.io/_sources/history/20th-century.md

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Asgeirsson/">Leifur Ásgeirsson</a>

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Stone/">Marshall Harvey Stone</a>
-: Stone is best known for the Stone-Weierstrass theorem on uniform approximation of continuous functions by polynomials.
+: Best known for the Stone-Weierstrass theorem on uniform approximation of continuous functions by polynomials.

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Sutton/">Oliver Sutton</a>